A Message To You Rudy

 The guy is the king of baseless nonsense.

-I think, and I might be on slightly legally shaky ground here, but I think Tucker Carlson was able to legally defend himself in court by claiming that no one takes anything he says seriously
+I think, and I might be on slightly legally shaky ground here, but I think Tucker Carlson was able to legally defend himself in court by claiming that no one takes anything he says seriously.

-How has this possibly happened?
+How has this possibly happen?

+I mean, 2020.
 I mean, to return to the more important issue,

-I mean, is this a tectonic fault line opening in Rudy Giuliani's cheek?
+the hair dye running down his face.
+I mean, I thought, I mean, is this a tectonic fault line opening in Rudy Giuliani's cheek?
+And if so,

 isn't that the thing that would symbolise this millennium?
+So, was he sweating pure dark guilt?

 Or was there a heroic army of ants marching down his face to crawl across to his mouth and somehow knit it shut with their ant corpses?